Disclosing your IP information

 Disclosing Innovations Developed at CAU

 As copyright and patent law differ, it is important to use the correct disclosure form.
-Please contact T2 if you have any questions regarding the appropriate form to use.
+Please get in touch with T2 if you have any questions regarding the appropriate form to use.

-Below are listed the different steps of the disclosing process.
+Below are the steps of the disclosure process.
 Click on the following links to learn more.

 - Initial Disclosure